lockss/lockss-rtd-manual/docs/installing/git-zypper.rst

-Use these Zypper commands to install Git:
+To install Git, use these Zypper commands:

 .. code-block:: shell